shivisrivastava0212/china-gdp-growth-prediction/README.md

 # China GDP Growth Analysis using Non-Linear Regression 📈🇨🇳

 ### 📌 **Overview**
-This project explores the historical trajectory of China's GDP using **Non-Linear Regression**.
-While linear models often fail to capture the multi-phase nature of economic development, this project utilizes a **Sigmoid (Logistic) Function** to model the transition from slow developmental stages to rapid industrial growth.
-The model successfully fits the **"S-curve"** characteristic often seen in emerging economies.
+This project explores the historical trajectory of China's GDP using advanced modeling techniques.
+While traditional linear models often fail to capture complex economic shifts, this project compares a Sigmoid (Logistic) Function against a Multi-Layer Perceptron (MLP) Neural Network.
+The analysis demonstrates how increased model complexity can better capture the nuances of rapid industrial growth and stabilization in emerging economies.
 ---

 ### 📊 **Model Performance**
-*   **Algorithm**: Non-Linear Regression (Sigmoid Model)
-*   **Optimization Tool**: `scipy.optimize.curve_fit`
+Based on the final project summary, the Neural Network approach provides a near-perfect fit compared to the mathematical Sigmoid baseline.
-*   **Dataset Size**: 63 data points extracted from `china_gdp.csv`
+*   **Dataset Size**: 63 data points extracted from china_gdp.csv
-*   **R-Squared Accuracy**: **0.7897**
+*   **Sigmoid $R^2$ Accuracy**: 0.8183
+*   **MLP Neural Net $R^2$**: 0.9904
+*   **Mean Squared Error (MSE)**: 0.000823
+*   **Neural Network Convergence**: Stopped at iteration 326
 ---

 ### 💡 **Key Insights**
-*   **Sigmoid Fitting**: The logistic growth model confirms that China’s economic expansion follows a distinct **"S-curve"**, showing a significant inflection point where growth accelerated exponentially before beginning to stabilize.
-*   **Data Normalization**: Since GDP values and Years differ by several orders of magnitude, the model utilizes **Min-Max Scaling** (0 to 1) to ensure the regression algorithm converges efficiently.
-*   **High Predictive Power**: An **R² of 0.79** indicates that the Sigmoid function is highly effective at capturing the non-linear dynamics of national economic growth compared to standard linear or low-degree polynomial models.
+*   **The Power of Complexity**: While the Sigmoid Model captures the general "S-curve" of growth, the MLP (Regularized) model (red dashed line in the plot) tracks the actual data points with significantly higher precision, achieving an $R^2$ of 0.99.
+*   **Data Normalization**: The model utilizes Min-Max Scaling (0 to 1) for both GDP and Years.
+This is crucial for the Neural Network to achieve convergence within 326 iterations and maintain a low MSE.
+*   **Inflection Points**: The visualization highlights that the MLP model better accounts for early-stage volatility and the specific curvature of China's economic acceleration compared to the more rigid Sigmoid baseline.
 ---

 ### 🛠️ **Tech Stack**